habdelhadi08/weather_app_frontend/README.md

+Description:
 I created full stack weather app..this is the frontend.
-I used vite and react to run this app.
 I have created different routes and components.
+Also used axios and fetch method.
 I used weather app api,
 javascript,
-some css.
+Built with:
+vite
+react
+javascript
+css
-I used on image from upslash
+I used image from upslash
-Also used axios and fetch method.

 Here is the link for my backend: https://github.com/habdelhadi08/weather_app_backend.git